2016 Philippine Super Liga season: Men's division

-International competitions
+PSL in international competitions

 Thai-Denmark Super League 2016

 A selection of the players from the PSL participated in the 2016 Thai-Denmark Super League which was held in Bangkok, Thailand from March 23 to 28, 2016.
 The team played as the Petron-Philippine Super Liga team and was coached by Petron coach George Pascua.
 The Petron-PSL All-Stars lost all its group stage matches against Bangkok Glass, Idea Khonkaen and 3BB Nakhonnont.
 The team won in an exhibition game outside the scope of the tournament against the Hong Kong women's national volleyball team which was also held in Bangkok.